If a hot tub has too much chlorine it can not only damage the unit…

 Use a Clarifier

-A clarifier will also be helpful because it can help to get rid of cloudy water by attracting dirt particles together so that the filter can easily be removed.
+A clarifier will also be helpful because it can help to get rid of cloudy water by attracting dirt particles together so that the filter can more easily remove them.

 Learn More About Hot Tub Maintenince in the Raleigh Area